 Don’t forget to send out LOIs to agencies as well in hopes of getting on their list of freelancers.

-If you’d like to try out the freelance writing life, WriterAccess is here to streamline the process from start to finish.
-Just complete the application to join our exclusive network, and we’ll review your info and get back to you.
+If you’re eager to swiftly embark on your freelance writing journey, WriterAccess is here to streamline the process from start to finish.
+Just complete the application to join our workforce.